aws/aws-app-mesh-examples/walkthroughs/howto-grpc/README.md

     curl $COLOR_ENDPOINT/getColor
     ```

+### gRPC Retries

+The Color Server also exposes APIs to simulate a flaky gRPC service: `SetFlakiness` and `GetFlakiness`.
+They are accessible through `/setFlakiness` and `/getFlakiness` on the Color Client.
+These can be used to test gRPC retry policies.

+1. First we'll need to add a basic gRPC retry policy to our existing route.
+It will retry up to 3 times whenever the Color Server returns a gRPC `Internal` [status code](https://github.com/grpc/grpc/blob/master/doc/statuscodes.md).
+Update our route to [mesh/route-retries.json](./mesh/route-retries.json):
+    ```
+    aws appmesh-preview update-route --mesh-name $PROJECT_NAME-mesh --virtual-router-name virtual-router --route-name route --cli-input-json file://mesh/route-retries.json
+    ```
+2. Now we have a retry policy.
+We'll need to make the Color Server give the Color Client reason to retry requests using the flakiness APIs.
+Query the current flakiness configuration:
+    ```
+    curl $COLOR_ENDPOINT/getFlakiness
+    ```
+   You should see something like `flakiness:<>`.
+This is an empty configuration.
+3. Update the flakiness config to make 50% of requests return the `Internal` status code (13).
+    ```
+    curl -X POST "$COLOR_ENDPOINT/setFlakiness?code=13&rate=0.5"
+    ```
+   Here the `rate` query parameter is a percentage of requests to fail, and `code` can be any gRPC status code.
+   Like the `/setColor` API, this one returns the previous state of the Color Server.
+Query the configuration to ensure it applied.
+    ```
+    curl $COLOR_ENDPOINT/getFlakiness
+    ```
+   You should see `flakiness:<rate:0.5 code:13 >`.
+4. Now before we test our new new flaky API, we should access the Envoy sidecar of the Color Client to verify we are actually applying the retry policy.
+    ```
+    ssh -i <path/to/your/key/pair.pem> ec2-user@$BASTION_ENDPOINT
+    ```
+   If you get any errors about file permissions on your key pair.
+You can make it only readable by you by running.
+    ```
+    chmod 400 <path/to/your/key/pair.pem>
+    ```
+5. On the EC2 bastion host we can access the `/stats` endpoint of the Envoy by curling it directly:
+    ```
+    curl color_client.grpc.local:9901/stats
+    ```
+   Here is a lot of information.
+But we can glean some useful stats about our simple mesh.
+For example we should see that the gRPC health checks from the Color Client to the Color Server are working just fine:
+    ```
+    curl -s color_client.grpc.local:9901/stats | grep health_check
+    ```
+   Namely stats similar to this:
+    ```
+    cluster.cds_egress_howto-grpc-mesh_color_server_grpc_8080.health_check.attempt: 229
+    cluster.cds_egress_howto-grpc-mesh_color_server_grpc_8080.health_check.success: 229
+    ```
+6. Now make some requests to your color client from within your bastion or on your original host
+    ```
+    curl color_client.grpc.local:8080/getColor # On Bastion host
+    ```
+   Due to our retry policy the vast majority of requests will succeed.
+You can run `/getColor` as many times as you like.
+7. Now check the retry stats.
+    ```
+    curl -s color_client.grpc.local:9901/stats | grep upstream_rq_retry
+    ```
+   You'll see something like:
+    ```
+    cluster.cds_egress_howto-grpc-mesh_color_server_grpc_8080.upstream_rq_retry: 10
+    cluster.cds_egress_howto-grpc-mesh_color_server_grpc_8080.upstream_rq_retry_success: 5
+    ```
+   The `upstream_rq_retry` stat represents the number of requests that we made when applying a retry policy and the `upstream_rq_retry_success` is the number of retry requests that succeeded.
+8. Lastly you can reset the stats of the Envoy by calling the `/reset_counters` API from within the bastion.
+This can help verify behaivor while you experiment further.
+    ```
+    curl -X POST -s color_client.grpc.local:9901/reset_counters
+    ```
 ### Teardown

 When you are done with the example you can delete everything we created by running:
 ```
 ./deploy.sh delete